waldirborbajr/glink/README.md

 **BETA:** This project is in active development.
 Please check out the issues and contribute if you're interested in helping out.

+## glink
+`tl;dr:` `glink`, a.k.a GOlang Symbolic Link (symlink), is an open-source software built-in with the main aim of being a personal alternative to **GNU Stow**.

+As `GNU Stow`, `glink` is a symlink farm manager which takes distinct packages of software and/or data located in separate directories on the filesystem, and makes them appear to be installed in the same place.

+With `glink` it is eeasy to track and manage configuration files in the user's home directory, especially when coupled with version control systems.

 ## How to install

 ### Homebrew